Skip to main content

 Manually Editing Risks

-Vulcan’s risk algorithm intelligently incorporates different contextual attributes to produce a dynamic risk score for each vulnerability instance in your environment.
+Vulcan Cyber ExposureOS risk algorithm intelligently incorporates different contextual attributes to produce a dynamic risk score for each finding (instance) in your environment.

 From atomic risk to risk mass